MEM - Admission Requirements

 Online versions of prerequisites may be available on request through the University of Nebraska.
 None of the prerequisites may be used in the student's MEM program of study.
 All prerequisites must be met before 15 hours of graduate course work is completed.
 Please contact the MEM Program Coordinator for more information about prerequisite courses.

-Applications are accepted on a rolling basis.
-Once admitted, you can start in the next available term.
+Applications are accepted throughout the year, but the application deadlines for each of the terms is shown below.
 The application and admission process takes two to three months to complete.
 Students should plan to apply within that timeframe or earlier before the semester in which they wish to start their program.
 Application review will not begin until all transcripts, application fees and other supporting documents are received.